Outdoor living project in Vista. Install It Direct.

 Frequently Asked Questions

 Yes, when the paver is rated for vehicular use and the base is built to driveway spec under the drive lanes.
-On the Cook project, Belgard Moduline 12x24 was used across the driveway, walkways, entry steps, and rear patio, which is what gives the whole property one coherent look.
+On this Vista project, Belgard Moduline 12x24 was used across the driveway, walkways, entry steps, and rear patio, which is what gives the whole property one coherent look.

 Segmental walls let you handle grade changes in tiers, integrate caps and step risers, and add low-voltage ledge lighting without forming and pouring.
 On a Vista hillside lot with multiple short grade transitions, that modularity is usually faster and cleaner than a single tall poured wall.